 Reality is that developers and those pro-development have control of Plan Melbourne and planning laws in their favour.
 The Housing Industry Association a powerful body Australia-wide.

-I live opposite the railway line near Mordialloc Railway Station and development is happening at a rapid pace.
-Sadly, I watch familiar trees being removed and wonder what shrubbery, if any, will replace them:
+I live opposite the railway line near Mordialloc railway station, and development is happening at a rapid pace.
+Sadly, I watch familiar trees being removed and wonder what shrubbery will replace them:

 Time Running Out